UTSCC09/project-the-creators/README.md

 - Implemented the functionality of the user. (connected user-related functionalities to backend)
 - Implemented the overall design of the frontend.
 - Implemented the routing/navigation logic of the frontend.

-# One more thing?

-**Task:** Any additional comment you want to share with the course staff?